 34.1 Requesting a purchase is the first step in spending public money.
 All officers involved in requesting a purchase will need to make important decisions and keep records of their actions.
 All officers involved in requesting a purchase must be familiar with these FIs.
 They must also know how to document any quotations, tenders or waivers; and attach this documentation to the PR form.
-All officers involved in requesting a purchase must be familiar with the six central principles that guide the use of public resources described in Chapter 1.
+All officers involved in requesting a purchase must be familiar with and act in accordance with the six central principles that guide the use of public resources described in Chapter 1.